dhananIFMR/sahilcovid/README.md

 2. Install the dependencies using `pip install -r requirements.txt`
 3. Run the program using `python3 main.py`
 4. Visit the page in your browser at `127.0.0.1:8080`

-## Deploying the code

-This code is currently deployed using google app engine.
-First, make sure you install the [google cloud sdk](https://cloud.google.com/appengine/docs/standard/python3/setting-up-environment).

-Once you have that configured, download the code in this repository.
-You can make changes to the code and then deploy them by using the command: `gcloud app deploy` in this directory.

-You should make sure the code is checked in and saved in github.

 ## Overview